1986 Kalamata earthquake: Tectonic setting

-Greece is a seismically active country located in a complex zone of interaction between the African Plate the Aegean Sea.
-Along the Hellenic arc, the African Plate subducts beneath the Aegean Sea at around 40 mm per year.
+Greece is a seismically active country located in a complex zone of interaction between the African plate the Aegean Sea.
+Along the Hellenic arc, the African plate subducts beneath the Aegean Sea at around 40 mm per year.
 Shallow-focus earthquakes of less than 50 km depth are common—the result of accommodating convergence via subduction-related deformation.
 Back-arc extension occurs within the Aegean Sea, above the subducting crust, causing normal and strike-slip faulting earthquakes.
 Large intermediate-depth earthquakes occur due to deformation within the subducting plate.
 The Peloponnese region is characterized by active extensional tectonics which has continued since the Pliocene.
 Present-day extension occurs in an east–west direction, accommodated by active north–south striking normal faults.

 Kalamata is located at the border between the valley of Messinia and the Messenian Gulf which forms a graben.
 To the east is the Taygetus mountain range; separating it from the graben is a series of normal dip-slip faults, which are part of a seismic zone in West Mani.
 These faults generally trend north–south and accommodates east–west extension.
 One of them is the Kalamata Fault which strikes north northeast–south southwest and dips northwest at 70–80°.
 The Kalamata Fault is part of a group of west-dipping faults that separates the Taygetus mountains from the Pamisos river plain.
 Believed to have formed during the Quaternary, it was not associated with any earthquakes or surface ruptures prior to 1986.
 The region frequently experience earthquakes and their associated tsunamis and liquefaction such as in 1867 and 1947.

 Earthquake

-The earthquake's focal mechanism corresponded to normal faulting along the Kalamata Fault.
-The rupture area was determined to be × (length × width) based on inferring its aftershock distribution.
+The earthquake, with a moment magnitude of 5.9, originated at a depth of 12.5 km.
+The timing of occurrence was at 20:24 EET on 13 September.
+It was caused by normal faulting along a north-northeast–south-southwest striking and west–northwest dipping fault.
+The causative fault was later known as the Kalamata Fault; the rupture of the fault occurred across an area estimated at 15 by 10 km.
 The fault ruptured to the surface along its northern extent, causing surface ruptures.